 In this paper, I have examined two related issues which have strong adverse impact on the livelihood of the Hong Kong citizens in the 1990s: the rise of cost of living, and the lost of income security.
 The rise of cost of living was a direct result of the mounting property prices and rental cost in the 1990s.
 All classes in Hong Kong, including the wealthy and poor people find the cost of living in Hong Kong, has been increasing enormously and rapidly.
 Many low-income households were struck even harder as most of them faced redundancy, unemployment and wage-cut after the 1997 Asian financial crisis.
 Under the label of flexible management, employers in public and private sector are now creating more part-time, temporary and contract jobs.
 It means that there is a further erosion of both job and income security of the employees.
 Owing to the mass unemployment and the threat of redundancy, labour have lost their bargaining power in the labour market and have to accept whatever offered.

+The quality of life of the poor households is devastating not only in the sense that the living standard of them is low, but also are they were socially excluded from the mainstream society.
+The poor households try to make ends meet by lowering their expenditure.
+They did not switch on light when necessary, not travel by bus, or even did not have enough food.
+The most significant fact is that their friends and relatives being unemployed rather than employed; and majority of them cannot get a friend or relative to borrow money or introduce them a job.
+The social exclusion effects of their poverty situation are really the most significant adverse impact on their quality of life.

 Reference: